The Impact Of Trees

 Based on the foregoing and the fact that more growth and development is on the way it is very clear that we must both save and plant more trees to reduce the negative impacts of growth, which is the mission of the Charlotte Public Tree Fund.

-- Creek Releaf® Program – Reforestation of stream side buffers and adjacent areas to preserve stream health and water quality.
+Our Solution – implement the Creek Releaf® Program – Reforestation of stream side buffers and adjacent areas to preserve stream health and water quality.